-The main supplies of goods to which the zero rate applies consists of basic foodstuffs.
-With effect from 1 April 2019, the list was widened to include white bread flour, cake flour and sanitary pads.
+The main supplies of locally supplied goods to which the zero rate applies consists of basic foodstuffs.

 The threshold for compulsory registration for VAT remains at an annual turnover of R1 000 000.
 The turnover threshold below which VAT registration will not be possible remains at R50 000.
 In respect of a commercial accommodation enterprise applying for registration, a minimum turnover of R120 000 p.a. is required for VAT registration.